Lucha Forever’s debut show was quite the spectacle – with plenty of good wrestling, a fantastic main event and a great foundation to build on.

 Apparently the live crowd got a different match: Pete Dunne vs. Tyler Bate.
 Damn those WWE UK deals!

-Rob Moltmann starts the second half by asking if we’re having fun… you know what that means!
+Rob Maltman starts the second half by asking if we’re having fun… you know what that means!
 Here comes “No Fun” Damian Dunne (or Chief Deputy Dunne, depending on what they wanted to call him), and load of “fun” chants towards him.
 Damian cuts a promo via a megaphone and microphone, which makes me wish for him setting up a chain of those things a la the Simpsons.

 Trios Championship Qualifier: Chief Deputy Dunne & #CCK (Chris Brookes & Mondai Lykos) vs. El Ligero, Drew Parker & Bea Priestley